MaskingTechnology/jitar/documentation/docs/integrate/rpc-api.md

 ```

 ::: warning IMPORTANT
-Nested parameter destructuring is on the [known limitations list](../internals/reflection#known-limitations) and will be supported in future versions.
+Nested parameter destructuring is a known limitation and will be supported in future versions.
 :::

 ### Rest parameters